Table of Contents[Hide][Show]

 8. San Onofre Bluffs Campground – San Onofre State Beach

 San Onofre State Beach is another great spot for anyone seeking a beach camping experience.
-The San Onofre Bluffs Campground is 3.5 miles long and is located on cliffs along the Pacific Coast, offering beautiful ocean views.
+Near San Clemente, The San Onofre Bluffs Campground is 3.5 miles long and is located on cliffs along the Pacific Coast, offering beautiful ocean views.
 Trails lead from the bluffs down to the beach, providing easy access to the beach.
 Here, campers can enjoy surfing, swimming, sunbathing, birding and fishing.
 Lots of local wildlife can be observed here, including sea lions, dolphins and lots of different bird species.

 Each site at the San Onofre Bluffs Campground can accommodate up to eight people.
 Sites come equipped with a fire ring, a picnic table and parking spot.
 There are sanitation stations at the campground and free cold showers in the bathrooms.
 There are no RV hookups.
 To make a reservation, visit Reserve California.

 9. Borrego Palm Canyon Campground – Anza-Borrego Desert State Park